-- \ Last day to drop a 3 week, Term A class without 'F' entered on transcript is one business day after the second class meeting. - \ Last day to drop a 4 week, Term A class without 'F' entered on transcript is three business days after the second class meeting.
+- Last day to drop a 3 week, Term A class without 'F' entered on transcript is one business day after the second class meeting. - Last day to drop a 4 week, Term A class without 'F' entered on transcript is three business days after the second class meeting.

-FALL 2007 TERM B DEADLINES
+FALL 2008 TERM B DEADLINES

-Last day to be admitted for Fall Term B ALL admissions materials must be on file
+Last day to be admitted for Fall Term B

-• Deadline for Financial Aid application (Term B) All paperwork must be filed
+Deadline for Financial Aid application (Term B) All paperwork must be filed